 I love that Victorinox has given us three useful front pockets.
 Two slim zippered pockets/panels on the very front (good for papers, magazines, small clothes).

-Of course you expect to see a few handles on such a suitcase, and Victorinox have the usual suspects there.
+Of course, you expect to see a few handles on such a suitcase as the Avolve 3.0, and Victorinox has the usual suspects there.

 There are both top and side grab handles with soft material for comfy carrying.
 They also retract when not used to keep them out of the way.